still-crazy-productions/raingull/project_log.md

 - Avoid using global Python/Django installations (`sudo`, `pipx`) within virtual environments.
 - Always activate your virtual environment before running Django-related commands.
 - Document issues and their resolutions clearly in this log for future reference.
+- Keep the Git repository regularly updated with meaningful commits.